SYKM

 Thea Barlow: editor of Chicago-based Western True Adventures, who turns free-lance in Wyoming, by Carol Caverly

-Alexandra “Barney” Barnaby: garage mechanic in Philadelphia, by Janet Evanovich
+Alexandra “Barney” Barnaby: garage mechanic in Baltimore, Maryland, by Janet Evanovich

 Tom Barnaby: chief inspector in England, by Caroline Graham